The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: No null concentration

-Secondly, we consider a perturbative problem, and prove that if $B$ is Coulomb, $\dot H^1$ and small in $L^4$ as above, then all connections $\tA$ which are sufficiently close to $A$ in $\dot H^1$ admit a similar Coulomb representation.
+\pfstep{Completion of the continuity argument} Next, we consider a perturbative problem, and prove that if $B$ is Coulomb, $\dot H^1$ and small in $L^4$ as above, then all connections $\tA$ which are sufficiently close to $A$ in $\dot H^1$ admit a similar Coulomb representation.

 Abusing the notation a bit, we write $A$ instead of $B$ and redefine $\tA$ by applying the same gauge transformation that takes $A$ to $B$.
-Hence, $\nb^{k} \tA_{k}$ is small.
-Then to find a gauge transformation $O$ which takes $\tA$ into the Coulomb gauge, we end up having to solve for $C_k = O^{-1} \rd_{k} O$ the elliptic system
+Hence, $\rd^{k} \tA_{k}$ is small.
+Applying a further gauge transformation (see Lemma~\ref{lem:Ar=0}), we may assume that $\tA_{r} = 0$ on $\rd \calA_{(1, 2)}$ as well.
+Then to find a gauge transformation $O$ which takes $\tA$ into the Coulomb gauge, we end up having to solve for $\Omg_{k} = O_{;k}$ the system\footnote{An alternative idea would have been to work with $O^{-1} \rd_{k} O$ as in Section~\ref{sec:reg}, which has the advantage that no $O$ appears in the div-curl system; see \eqref{eq:div-curl-O-5d}.
+However, for the boundary value problem on the annulus, the cokernel (and also the kernel) of the associated Neumann problem is nontrivial.
+The system \eqref{eq:div-curl-O-ann} has the virtue of having a cokernel independent of $O$, while it depends on $O$ for \eqref{eq:div-curl-O-5d}.}

-Here we need a boundary condition $C_r = - \tA_r$ on the boundary.
-Everything is small here including the $A_k$ in $\covD_k$, so this elliptic problem can be solved.
-Then we obtain a solution $O$ with $O^{-1} \rd_{x} O = C_{k}$, that also satisfies